taimoorpashanbs17/GruenbeckAppiumJavaScript/README.md

 - Make sure to customize the `wdio.conf.js` file according to your device capabilities and application details.
 - Tests are located in the `test` directory and can be expanded based on your application's test scenarios.

-## Contributing

-Contributions are welcome!
-Fork this repository and submit a pull request with your changes.